List of RPI buildings

-This is a list of notable buildings of the Rensselaer Polytechnic Institute.
+This is a list of notable buildings of the Rensselaer Polytechnic Institute (RPI).

 Academy Hall

 History

 Academy Hall used to be the location of Troy Public School 14, which was built in 1923.
-RPI first tried to buy the building from the Troy City School District in 1986 but they turned down the offer from the school district.
-In 1990 a second, more favorable offer for RPI was given and this time RPI accepted the deal.
+RPI first tried to buy the building from the Troy City School District in 1986, but they turned down the offer from the school district.
+In 1990 a second, more favorable offer for RPI was given, and this time RPI accepted the deal.
 The building was renamed Academy Hall in 1998.

-Present Day
+Present day

-Academy Hall houses the Dean of Students, office of the First Year Experience and the F.E.
+Academy Hall houses the dean of students, office of the First Year Experience, and the F.E.
 Gallagher Memorial Student Health Center.

 Amos Eaton Hall

 Amos Eaton Hall was built in 1928.
 It is the current home of RPI's mathematics department.

 Armory/Alumni Sports and Recreation Center

 History

-The Alumni Sports and Recreation Center, also known as the Armory, was originally built as the Troy armory in 1920 and served as a headquarters for the New York Guard and National Guard for many years.
-In 1944, Rensselaer made their first attempt to purchase the Armory, so that they would be able to meet the demand for training space for the Naval Reserve Officers Training Corps, or Naval ROTC, although this deal ultimately fell through with RPI, and instead renting space until 1951.
+The Alumni Sports and Recreation Center, also known as the Armory, was originally built as the Troy Armory in 1920, and served as a headquarters for the New York Guard and National Guard for many years.
+In 1944, Rensselaer made their first attempt to purchase the armory, to meet the demand for training space for the Naval Reserve Officers Training Corps, or Naval ROTC, although this deal ultimately fell through with RPI, and they instead rented space until 1951.
 A second attempt to acquire the armory was made in 1955, as it became a key part of RPI's expansion plans, and hinged on the federal appropriations for new armories and a provision for building a new armory.
-However without federal appropriation coming, the purchase of the armory was tabled in 1957.
-And, in 1970 RPI was able to finalize an agreement with New York State to purchase the Armory, and later with alumni funding was able to covert the armory into a sports and recreation facility.
+However, without federal appropriation coming, the purchase of the armory was tabled in 1957.
+In 1970 RPI was able to finalize an agreement with New York State to purchase the armory, and later with alumni funding was able to convert it into a sports and recreation facility.